Jungle0430/Jungle0430/README.md

 ### Hello, this is LemonadeJJ's profile. 👋

 ### :notebook_with_decorative_cover: &nbsp;Brief Introduction:
 * Major in CS at SHU Currently.
-Interested in CV, DIP and so on, probably going to further study.
+* Interested in CV, DIP and so on, probably going to further study.

-* LemonadeJJ's Github Stats:
+:pencil2:  &nbsp;LemonadeJJ's Github Stats:

 ![LemonadeJJ's GitHub stats](https://github-readme-stats.vercel.app/api?username=LemonadeJJ&show_icons=true&theme=radical)